keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ```

 You might be thinking that creating an alias or a minimal shell script for this open would be a simpler and more natural
 approach, and I would agree with you.
-However, over time the number of these could become unmanageable, and using Ruby
+However, over time the number of these could become unmanageable, whereas using Ruby
 you could build a pretty extensive and well organized library of functionality.
 Moreover, that functionality could be made available to _all_ your Ruby code (for example, by putting it in a gem), and not just command line one liners.

 For example, you could have something like this in a configuration file: